 - 1. Follow the district School-wide Cluster Grouping Model - 2.
-Group 2 on this model (High Average) means top 25% of LCSD 2 in any academic area on the district grade level MAP norm report. - 3.
-Group 5 on this model (Far Below Average) means no students at or below the 15th percentile in any academic area on the district grade level MAP norm report.
-MAP student progress report will provide trends from 2008-current year.
+Group 2 on this model (High Average) means top 25% of LCSD 2 in any academic area on the district grade level. - 3.
+Group 5 on this model (Far Below Average) means no students at or below the 15th percentile in any academic area on the district grade level.
 The gifted facilitator will provide a report showing the districts bottom 15 percent average and top 25 percent by June 1 yearly.15 - 4.
 Special Education students, unless they are a twice-exceptional identified gifted student, will not be placed in cluster classrooms.
 High needs students can be placed in the cluster classroom (recommended). - 5.
 In addition, students identified with comprehensive interventions, requiring one-on-one help, needing continuous organization help or who cannot work independently should not be placed in the cluster classrooms because of the curriculum acceleration for gifted students. - 6.
 Caution is recommended when considering placing students in the cluster classroom who are not gifted and who are on behavior plans. - 7.
 Exceptions to any of this criteria will be decided on a case-by-case basis by building teams, which have been determined by building administrators.
 Teams could include principal, teachers, cluster teachers, case managers, etc.